zeusdeux/zulip-pairing-bot/README.md

 and to search for users based on topic they supply.

 ## Commands
+PM pairing bot with messages that use the commands listed below:

 Command | Description
 --- | ---
 `add <comma separated args>` | Adds the arguments to your list of interests.
 Example `add haskell` or add `clojure, js`